PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-13 10:42:29
+Last updated: 2024-04-13 10:43:42
-Random Quote: The wheels of bureaucracy tend to move at their own speed. - Walt Breslin
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev